 First came protective shields that fit into pockets in special underwear, covering the vulnerable hip area.
 Initially they were well received, but a questionable study cast aspersions on the invention, implying that the shields might even cause hip injury.

-Additionally, patients complained about discomfort, possible change in their appearance, and not wanting to acknowledge their physical vulnerability.
+Additionally, patients complained about discomfort, the possible change in their appearance, and not wanting to acknowledge their physical vulnerability.
 Patients wouldn’t wear the things.

 From the Battleground to the Nursing Home

 On the horizon is a new, shock-absorbing material that shows potential for use in clothing manufacture.
 Long-Term Living, an online magazine, credits advances in molecular engineering that sought to address a need expressed by people in extreme sports, the military, and law enforcement.
 The challenge was to come up with flexible, lightweight, low-profile clothing with “armor-like” protection.

 The result is a material that is soft and flexible but becomes rigid upon impact.
 Once the impact has been absorbed, the material reverts to its soft, flexible state.
 This combination of comfort and protection may overcome patients’ reluctance to wear the item.

 Has Your Loved One Been Injured in a Nursing Home?

 If you believe your loved one is being subjected to nursing home abuse you need to speak with an experienced Kentucky nursing home neglect attorney as soon as possible.
 Contact us online or call our office directly at 888.450.4456 to schedule a free consultation.